 By Sarah O’Neill

-Sarah O’Neill is the Communications and Promotions Officer at the Natural Sciences and Engineering Research Council of Canada (NSERC)’s Ontario Regional Office.
-Sarah can connect you with the information you need regarding NSERC’s partnership opportunities.
+Sarah O’Neill is the Communications and Promotions Officer at the Natural Sciences and Engineering Research Council’s Ontario regional office.
+Sarah can connect you with the information you need to know regarding NSERC’s partnership opportunities.